๐Ÿฅš JS1

 3. Start the Node REPL in your terminal

-Note: If you don’t know how to do any of the steps above, then try searching for an appropriate command online; searching for things when you’re stuck is super important part of being a developer!
+If you don’t know how to do any of the steps above, then try searching for an appropriate command online.
+Searching for things when you’re stuck is super important part of being a developer!

 Create your own expressions and enter them into the Node REPL.

-Before hitting enter, predict what the REPL output will be.
-Write your prediction down and compare it to the outcome.
+๐Ÿง Before you type in the expressions, predict what the REPL output will be.
+Write your prediction down and compare it to the outcome. {title=“Activity” AlertType=“activity”}

 ๐Ÿช„ Declaring functions